-To get your CDL, you need a Medical Examination Report (for Commercial Driver Fitness Determination), which is completed by your examiner.
-Afterwards, you receive your Medical Examiner’s Certificate if you are determined to be physically qualified to operate a commercial motor vehicle.
+To get your CDL, you need a Medical Examination Report (for Commercial Driver Fitness Determination).
+A certified examiner completes this report and then issues your Medical Examiner’s Certificate if you are physically qualified to operate a commercial motor vehicle.

 Where Can I Get My DOT Medical Card?

 The DOT physical must be conducted by a certified medical examiner listed on the Federal Motor Carrier Safety Administration (FMCSA) National Registry.

 You can click on their website HERE for a list of certified examiners.

 One popular testing center is Concentra, but you have many options to select from.